deanbodenham/momentchi2py/README.md

 # momentchi2

-A Python implementation of three approximate methods for computing the cumulative distribution function of a weighted sum of chi-squared random variables.
+A Python implementation of four approximate methods for computing the cumulative distribution function of a weighted sum of chi-squared random variables.
 All the methods are based on moment-matching techniques.